albar965/littlenavmap-manual/src/en/PROFILE.rst

 other map settings like visibility of flight plan line, aircraft and aircraft trail.

-Display options for the flight plan can be changed in :ref:`map-display-flight-plan`.
+Display options for the flight plan can be changed in options page :ref:`options-map-flight-plan`.
 Not all of the flight plan options affect the elevation profile which is noted in the related tooltips.

 Aircraft heading will turn if a backward movement relative to the active